-Many shippers really have no clue on how the carrier package minimum charge from FedEx and UPS minimum affect their overall shipping spend.
-Most companies do not realize carrier package minimums basically override a large percentage of the negotiated discount rates.
-Shippers need to know the contractual UPS minimum net charge or FedEx minimum package charge.
+Many shippers have no clue how the carrier package minimum charge from FedEx and UPS minimum affects their overall shipping spend.
+Most companies do not realize carrier package minimums override a large percentage of the negotiated discount rates.
+Shippers must know the contractual UPS minimum net or FedEx minimum package charge.

 Estimated reading time: 4 minutes

 So what is the 2023 Minimum Net Charge?

 Carrier package minimums apply a minimum net charge to all packages; this is the lowest amount a shipper will pay to send any package.
 For each shipment, you will pay the greater of the (a) net shipment charge based on the negotiated incentives or (b) the minimum net shipment charge.
 The general default minimum net charge is a Zone 2 one-pound package.
 Here are the standard minimums for FedEx and UPS.

 |Ground Residential||$ 10.10||$ 10.10|

 |Ground Commercial||$ 10.10||$ 10.10|

 Where to find the minimum net charge in your agreements

 Each carrier uses different contractual language to specify minimum charge information.
 FedEx calls this “Minimum Package Charge” or “United States Minimums:” Each service level will have the Minimum Package Charge detailed.
 UPS makes this much easier to find, one section with all services listed labeled “Minimum Net Charge.”